Search

 Location Promotion Act: New impetus for investments and the capital market

-On December 19, 2025, the Bundestag passed the Business Location Promotion Act (StoFöG).
-The aim of the law is to strengthen Germany as a business and financial location in the long term, promote private investment and relieve companies of the burden of bureaucracy.
-The Federal Council is expected to approve the law at the end of January 2026 so that the StoFöG can enter into force soon.
-With a bundle of measures, the StoFöG provides targeted impetus to increase competitiveness and enhance the attractiveness of the location for investors and companies.
+The Business Location Promotion Act (StoFöG) has been in force since February 10, 2026.
+The aim of the law is to sustainably strengthen Germany as a business and financial location, mobilize private investment and noticeably relieve companies of bureaucratic burdens.
+With a broad-based package of measures, the StoFöG provides targeted impetus to increase international competitiveness and further expand the attractiveness of the location for investors and companies.

 Key Facts